rrmn/chatgpt-anywhere/README.md

 ## Getting Started

 ### Step 1: Sign Up on PythonAnywhere
-1. **Create a PythonAnywhere Account**: Visit [PythonAnywhere.com](https://www.pythonanywhere.com/?affiliate_id=00ffc226) and sign up.
+1. **Create a PythonAnywhere Account**: Visit PythonAnywhere.com  and sign up.
+(You can use this [affiliate link](https://www.pythonanywhere.com/?affiliate_id=00ffc226) if you want to support me).
 You can start with a free account.
 2. **Note Your Username**: Remember your username.
 You'll need it for setting up your web app.
 3. **Create a Web App**: Once logged in, use the dashboard to create a new web app.
 Note down your `webappname`.
 4. **Familiarize with the Dashboard**: Explore the **Consoles** section.
 You'll use a `bash console` here.